termicoder/termicoder/README.md

 ## View
-1) Current contests, trending problems, live problems etc. (Coders Calender)
+1) Current contests, trending problems, live problems etc. (take help from [Coders Calender](https://github.com/nishanthvijayan/CoderCalendar) , [StopStalk](https://github.com/stopstalk/))
 2) Generating url corresponding to a problem code/name in an easy way for all the supported platform
 3) Display the problem in best way possible, try not to leave terminal also be sure to somehow display the important images
     options: